 Today, the credit bureaus have switched to automatic dispute verifications where all the bureaus do is correspond to the creditor via their data exchange interface known as E-Oscar (http://www.e-oscar.org/about-e-oscar.aspx).
 Hence unlike the older days are no phone calls or written communication that is exchanged, this interface verifies millions of accounts that are disputed every month by consumers in quick fashion.

-However, credit bureau disputes do work for questionable older collection accounts and charge-offs if you utilize the right strategy, just not for recent late payments.
+However, credit bureau disputes do work for questionable older collection accounts and charge-offs if you utilize the right strategy, and also for very old late payments on closed accounts.
+The just don’t work for recent late payments that are less than 4 years old.
 I have dealt with numerous creditors over the years, utilized every strategy in the book from engaging the office of the CEO, filing regulatory complaints and filing suits in court and can humbly state I’ve achieved the highest deletion rates for removing recent late payments from credit reports.
 So let me explain what I’ve discovered over the years:

 Unless you’re a victim of fraud and or identity theft, the only way to remove the recent late payment from the credit report is by getting the original creditor to agree to remove the late payment.
 The simple first step is to call the creditor and ask for a goodwill removal of the late payment.
 Simply tell them this was an oversight and you had the funds to pay them.
 Do NOT tell them you did not receive the statement, as they will then conduct their own investigation and if the statement was not returned to them as undeliverable, they will deem your dispute frivolous.
 Do NOT dispute the item with the creditor unless you are sure this was a mistake by the creditor.
 Simply ask for a goodwill removal of the late.
 If they agree to remove the late, ask them to send you a letter stating they are removing the late payment from the credit report.
 Clarify that you want the late payment removed from the credit report and that you are not referring to the late payment penalty fee that may have incurred.
 Normally if the creditor agrees to remove the late payment they will themselves update the account history on the credit report.
 The likes of Bank of America, Chase and Wells Fargo often update accounts within a couple of weeks.

-Step 2- Making a Case with the Creditor’s Higher Management or Credit Bureau Department:
+Step 2- Engage the Creditor’s Executive Resolutions Dept or Credit Bureau Department:

-If the first call has not worked, then that means you are in for the long haul to deal with the creditor.
-The next phase here would be to ask the phone representatives for the contact information of their own credit bureau department, so you can engage them by mail or fax.
-If they don’t have such a department then address the correspondence to their corporate office, However, you will need to make a solid case and document your argument with proof.
+If the first call has not worked, then that means you are in for the long haul.
+The next phase here would be to ask the phone representatives to get you to the company’s ‘Executive Resolution Department’ or their own credit bureau department.
+Large financial institutions have like Chase, Macy’s, Discover, Bank of America, Capital One, all have both departments you can speak to on the phone.
+If they don’t allow you to speak to the departments then mail your complaint to their corporate office by certified mail, attention to the CEO.
+However, you will need to make a solid case and document your argument with proof.
 Below are the most effective arguments that have led to creditors removing late payments:

-A) Arguing that External Factors led to the late payment:
+A) Arguing External Factors led to the late payment:

 Creditors will not remove a late payment if they believe you did not have funds to pay them.
 So you have to prove to them that you were financially capable of making the payment in time had you been aware of the situation.
 In other words, the late payment occurred due to ‘unwillful negligence’ and not your lack of capacity to pay.